-- Recycled vineyard post and wire rural style fencing at 1.8m will be provided on side boundaries between lots.
+- Post and wire rural style fencing at 1.8m is recommended on side boundaries between lots.
 Using these structures for growing plants and vines is recommended for privacy.
 Sections can be filled in or blocked to create more privacy in desired locations. - Timber fencing may be stained, sealed or painted in line with Ecovillage aesthetic or left unsealed to weather naturally. - Gates, archways, and thresholds are opportunities for creative expression. - Creative configurations and clever uses of recycled materials are encouraged. - Natural limestone (not reconstituted) and granite for walls can be sourced locally.